Jochum Nicolay Müller: Finnmark 1810 and 1811

-After a spell in 1808 - 1810 in command of a gunboat division on the Norwegian border with Sweden, Müller was promoted to captain and given command of the brig Lougen, which was to sail with HDMS Langeland to the North Cape of Norway together with three newly completed Norwegian Gunships.
+After a spell in 1808–1810 in command of a gunboat division on the Norwegian border with Sweden, Müller was promoted to captain and given command of the brig Lougen, which was to sail with HDMS Langeland to the North Cape of Norway together with three newly completed Norwegian Gunships.
 As commander of this Finnmark Squadron in 1810, he re-established Norway's control of the trade route to northern Russia, which British warships had interdicted.
 He was also instrumental in rebuilding the harbour defences at Hammerfest.
-While she was returning to Trondheim with eleven large ships taken as prizes in September, Lougen ran aground on an reef south of Bodø and was nearly lost.
+While she was returning to Trondheim with eleven large ships taken as prizes in September, Lougen ran aground on a reef south of Bodø and was nearly lost.

 In 1811 Müller was again in command of the Finnmark squadron, which in that year comprised four Norwegian gunships and five other armed vessels - but no brigs.
 Much of his work then consisted in improving the very elementary maps of the area, and charting the seaways around North Cape and the Nordkinn Peninsula.

 Following his sojourn in the far north, Müller was severely affected by arthritis and on sick leave for much of 1812.
 When he returned to duty he was responsible in August 1813 for successfully escorting a regiment of soldiers over the Great Belt to the island of Langeland despite the British blockade.

 After the war

-One year after the Treaty of Kiel and the short war with Sweden, Müller sought release from his duties to the Danish King (Frederick VI), who was loath to lose such an effective officer.
+One year after the Treaty of Kiel and the short war with Sweden, Müller sought release from his duties to the Danish King Frederick VI, who was loath to lose such an effective officer.
 The King gave Müller permission to stay in Norway for two years, but this assignment was later made permanent.

 In 1841 Müller reached the rank of Vice-Admiral in the Royal Norwegian Navy.
 He died on 2 January 1848 and is buried in Oslo, then known as Christiana.